Invariant measures for a stochastic nonlinear and damped 2D Schr\"odinger equation: Existence of a martingale solution

 By density, we can extend $P_n$ to an operator $P_n: \EAdual\to H_n$ with $\norm{P_n}_{\EAdual\to \EAdual}\le 1$ and

 Unfortunately, the operators $P_n$, $n\in\N$, are not uniformly bounded from $\LalphaPlusEins$ to $\LalphaPlusEins$.
-This property is crucial in the proof of the apriori estimates of the stochastic terms.
+This property is crucial in the proof of the a priori estimates of the stochastic terms.
 To overcome this deficit, in the following Proposition we construct the sequence $\left(S_n\right)_{n\in\N}$ which enjoys the needed properties.